raspberrypilearning/lamp-web-server-with-wordpress/worksheet.md

 The 3rd column shows that, by default the `www` directory and `index.html` file are both owned by the `root` user.
 In order to edit the file, you must gain `root` permissions.
 Either change the owner to your own user before editing (using `sudo chown pi: index.html`), or edit with `sudo` (using `sudo nano index.html`).

 Try editing this file and refreshing the browser to see the web page change.
-To exit the nano text editor, and save your edits, use the Control kep and x together.
+Press `Ctrl + X` and hit `Enter` to save and exit.

 ## Step 2: Install PHP